Last Update: 9 April 2021

 ✓ Foreigners entering Thailand under the Tourist Visa Exemption category must provide proof of adequate funding for the duration of stay in Thailand at the port of entry (i.e., traveler’s cheque or cash equivalent to 20,000 Baht per person and 40,000 Baht per family), proof of onward travel (confirmed air, train, bus or boat tickets) to leave Thailand within 30 days of the arrival date, otherwise a tourist visa must be obtained.

-✓ A non-covid medical certificate certified in English by a General Practitioner (depending on the result of the traveler’s RT-PCR test) within 72 hours prior to departure.
+✓ A non-covid medical certificate certified in English by a General Practitioner (depending on the result of the traveller’s RT-PCR test) within 72 hours prior to departure.

-✓ A “Fit to Fly” Health Certificate which has been certified or issued no more than 72 hours before departure.
+✓ A “Fit to Fly” Health Certificate in English only which has been certified or issued no more than 72 hours before departure.

 Conditions on arrival:

-✓ Screening procedure by the authorities, a medical form to be filled in with a travel history.
-If the screening shows a body temperature above 37.5 degrees, a PCR test is performed directly at the airport.
+✓ Screening procedure by the authorities, a medical form to be filled-up with a travel history.
+If the screening shows a body temperature of above 37.5 degrees, a PCR test is performed directly at the airport.

-- Some international flights from South Korea, China and Singapore are allowed.
-Domestic flights between Siem Reap and Phnom Penh have stopped, but flights between Phnom Penh and Sihanouk are still operating.
+Some international flights from South Korea, China and Singapore are allowed.
+Domestic flights between Siem Reap and Phnom Penh are limited to 1 flight per week, but flights between Phnom Penh and Sihanoukville are still operating.

-- Life in Siem Reap is normal, but for economic reasons, some tourist facilities are closed: hotels, bars, restaurants, spas.
+Life in Siem Reap is normal: schools, parks, but for economic reasons, some tourist facilities are closed: hotels, bars, restaurants, spas.
 The Angkor site remains open.
-Large meetings or gatherings, such as festivals or religious gatherings, are prohibited until further notice.
+Since an outbreak of local transmissions in late February in Phnom Penh and Sihanoukville, gyms are closed and large meetings or gatherings, such as festivals or religious gatherings are prohibited until further notice.

-- Cambodian authorities have suspended visa exemptions and are no longer issuing visas on arrival or e-visas (electronic tourist visa).
+Cambodian authorities have suspended visa exemptions and are no longer issuing visas on arrival or e-visas (electronic tourist visa).
 Any foreigner wishing to come to Cambodia must first obtain an entry visa at the Cambodian Embassy in their country of residence.
-As of 12 December 2020, exemptions for business people and "sponsored" persons will no longer be allowed.
+Since 12 December 2020, exemptions for business people and "sponsored" persons will no longer be allowed.

 The arrival measures remain very strict for the moment.
 On arrival, all foreigners must present: